Glaucoma Specialist

 What are the symptoms of glaucoma?

 There are usually no early symptoms linked to glaucoma.
-Common signs and symptoms you might notice as the disease progresses include:
+Signs and symptoms you might notice as the disease progresses include:

 - Blurred vision